nginxinc/ansible-role-nginx-app-protect/README.md

   - 20.04
 ```

-**Note:** Due to a packaging limitation in NGINX App Protect on Alpine, it may be required to explicitly install NGINX Plus on the instance **before** using the App Protect role if a hotfix version of NGINX Plus has been published.
+**Note:** Due to a packaging limitation in NGINX App Protect on Alpine, it may be required to explicitly install NGINX Plus on the instance **before** using the NGINX App Protect role if a hotfix version of NGINX Plus has been published.
 It is recommended to use the [NGINX Core](https://galaxy.ansible.com/nginxinc/nginx_core) Ansible role for this purpose.

 ## Role Variables